georgeslabreche/flask-babel-blueprint/README.md

 6. Set locale to use in `app/__init__.py` (hardcoded in this example project).

-7. Run the app
+7. Run the app.

-8. You will either see 'Përshëndetje' or 'Здраво' depending on which locale you set in `app/__init__.py` (sq for Albanian or sr for Serbian)
+8. You will either see 'Përshëndetje' or 'Здраво' depending on which locale you set in `app/__init__.py` (sq for Albanian or sr for Serbian).